JaissonB/FeelingsDiary/API/README.md

-# uri-audioNotes-api
+# feelyngsDiary-api
-REST API for mobile app to transcribe audio into AI sorted reminders
+REST API for mobile app to transcribe take notes and sentiment analisys